Skip to main content

 • J.D., Georgetown University Law Center, 2019

-• Master in Professional Accounting, Financial Reporting and Assurance, The University of Texas at Austin McCombs School of Business, 2012
+• Master in Professional Accounting, Financial Reporting and Assurance, University of Texas at Austin McCombs School of Business, 2012

 Admissions